wilsonfsouza/happy-frontend-web/README.md

 # Start the app in development mode
 $ yarn start

-# The application will be open at port:3000 - acess http://localhost:3000
+# The application will open at port:3000 - acess http://localhost:3000

 ```